0,00 USD

 4. Mistakes Can Be Costly

-A poorly executed tattoo job can result in asymmetry, unnatural coloring, or shape dissatisfaction.
-Corrections, if possible, can be expensive and sometimes require laser removal—a painful and costly process.
+A poorly executed tattoo job can result in asymmetry, unnatural coloring, or dissatisfaction with the shape.
+Corrections, if possible, can be expensive and sometimes require laser removal, a painful and costly process.

 5. Not One-Size-Fits-All